 Note: The NYC Sea Gypsies do not vet divers; we are not in a position to decide about the suitability of any dive for any diver.
 It is your responsibility to decide whether you have the training and experience for any particular dive.

 If you'll be joining us for the weekend instead of just a day, you're welcome to stay at one of the local hotels or an Airbnb.
 However, the majority of the group will be camping together at a beautiful 2,173 acre county park on the northern edge of the NJ Pine Barrens.
 Despite its odd name, Turkey Swamp Park contains neither turkeys nor swamp.
 However, it does include a beautiful lake.

 We'll be in a separate group area set aside just for us.
 You can bring your own tent or use one of the large platform tents already set up.
 We'll be supplying firewood (up to 10 bundles), all cleaning supplies, & bug spray.
 You supply any other camping equipment you need along with food.
 Everyone will be cooking their own meals.

 OTHER FUN ACTIVITIES

-As a group, we'll decide which activities we want to do choosing among the highlights of the area: The NJ Shipwreck History Museum, InfoAge Science & History Center, beach and boardwalk, a lighthouse tour, drinks at a distillery, hiking in the 130-acre woods of the horse farm, and/or horseback riding.
+There are a lot of fun activities to do in addition the diving.
+The NJ Shipwreck History Museum, InfoAge Science & History Center, beach and boardwalk, a lighthouse tour, drinks at a distillery, hiking in the 2,173-acre woods of the park, boating via paddle boat/canoe/kayak, and/or horseback riding.